ggoldammer/wordpress-demo-install.sh/README.md

 Requirements: WPCLI Installed - https://wp-cli.org/

 Prior to using:
+- Do not run this as `root`!
+This will work as the cPanel user instead
 - Make sure to have your .sql database inside of your .tgz package
-- Make the script executable `chmod +x wordpress-demo-install.sh`
+- Make the script executable: `chmod +x wordpress-demo-install.sh`
 - Change the first 4 variables of the script to suit your needs